Pablo Solares

-Pablo Solares-Rowbury (born December 22, 1984, in San Luis Potosí, Mexico) is a Mexican middle-distance runner.
+Pablo Solares-Rowbury (born 22 December 1984) is a Mexican middle-distance runner.
 He holds the Mexican national records for the 800 meters, 1500 meters and indoor mile.
 Solares represented Mexico in the 1500m at the 2008 IAAF World Indoor Championships in Athletics in Valencia and the 800m at the 2009 IAAF World Championship in Athletics in Berlin.

 Personal life

 In 2008, Solares graduated from Rice University majoring in Economics and in 2010 he earned a master's degree in Finance from ITESM Campus Monterrey.
 He is currently a Managing Director at IGC Holdings.
 Solares has been married to Shannon Rowbury since April 2015.